renato-bosa/renato-bosa/README.md

 - 👋 Hi, I’m @renato-bosa
-- 👀 I’m interested in solve problems with tech.
+- 👀 I’m interested in solving problems with tech.
 - 💞️ I’m familiar with HTML, Javascript, CSS, PHP, MySQL and Python.
 - 🌱 I’m also interested in exploring AI capabilities.